Ismenama5s/haseeb-qureshi.github.io/_posts/2016-04-14-farewell-app-academy-hello-airbnb-part-ii.md

 Despite the rejection from 23AndMe, I kept pushing.

-I applied to the all the big hiring websites.
+I applied to all the big hiring websites.
 [Hired](https://hired.com) rejected me from their platform.
 I got no bites anywhere on [AngelList](https://angel.co) or LinkedIn&mdash;not even cold e-mails from recruiters.
 Nothing from [WhiteTruffle](https://whitetruffle.com) or [SmartHires](https://www.smarthires.io).

 Not a breath of interest anywhere.